LinuxCommandLibrary

 CAVEATS

 Disabling watchdogs may allow hung services to persist indefinitely.
 Changes are temporary and reset on reboot.
-Individual service watchdog settings still apply when re-enabled.
+Re-enabling watchdogs with `yes` does not resume monitoring for services whose watchdog already fired while disabled; those services must be restarted.

 HISTORY